projectfluent/fluent/guide/external.md

 There are all kinds of external data that might be useful in providing a good
 localization: user names, number of unread messages, battery level, current time, time left before an alarm goes off, etc.

-To reference a variable, use the dollar syntax in your FTL code:
-`$user`. `user` has to be defined in the context data.
-In the examples below, we insert the value of a context data variable into a message's value.